SayedReda1/sayedreda.netlify.app/_tabs/about.md

 I'm **Sayed Reda** — but you might know me as **0xS4Y3D**.

 🎓 I'm a Computer Science student at the **Faculty of Computers and Artificial Intelligence, Cairo University**.
-🕵️‍♂️ I'm also a **Penetration Tester** and an active **Bug Bounty Hunter**.
+🕵️‍♂️ I'm also a **Jr. Penetration Tester** and an active **Bug Bounty Hunter**.

 ---

 ## 🔥 What Drives Me

-I live and breathe **Offensive Security**.
+I'm deeply interested in **Offensive Security**.
-From diving into CTFs to digging through real-world targets, I'm all about breaking things (ethically) to make the digital world safer.
+From diving into CTFs to digging through real-world targets participating in bug bounty programs.

 This blog is my corner of the internet where I’ll be: